This article addresses the steps you'll need to take to change your legal name in Minnesota. We'll discuss how to:

 Can't Afford the Name Change Filing Fee?

-Note that if you can't afford to pay the filing fee for the court forms, Minnesota lets you obtain a fee waiver if you file for what is called in forma pauperis status and your status is approved by the court.
+If you can't afford to pay the filing fee for the court forms, Minnesota lets you obtain a fee waiver if you file for what is called in forma pauperis status.
+The court must approve your status.

 Seeking a Name Change for a Minor Child